paravatha/gcp-gke-iac/README.md

 # gcp-gke-iac
-IaC (Terraform, k8s) to create GKE on GCP
+IaC to create and manage GKE on GCP

 ## Prerequisites